oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

     $ <copy>cd microservices-datadriven/cloudbank-v2/flutter-app</copy>
     ```

+1. Download the dependencies

+   Run this command to download the dependencies for this project:

+    ```shell
+    $ <copy>dart pub get</copy>
+    ```

 ## Task 2: Run the application as-is against your environmnet

 1. Update the application to point to your Oracle Backend for Spring Boot instance

-   Open the `main.dart` file in Visual Studio Code and update the following two lines of code.
+   Open the `lib/main.dart` file in Visual Studio Code and update the following two lines of code.

     ```
     <copy>const ServerUrl = "1.2.3.4";